Difference Between Equivalence Point And End Point

 Titration is a quantitative chemical analysis technique used to determine the concentration of an unknown solution by reacting it with a solution of known concentration.
 This process involves gradually adding the known solution (the titrant) to the unknown solution (the analyte) until the reaction between them is complete.

 The equivalence point is a theoretical concept, representing the ideal point at which the titrant has completely reacted with the analyte.
-In other words, it is the point where the amount of titrant added is stoichiometrically equivalent to the amount of analyte in the sample.
+In plain terms, it is the point where the amount of titrant added is stoichiometrically equivalent to the amount of analyte in the sample.

 The end point, on the other hand, is the experimentally observed point where a physical change signals that the titration is complete.
 This change is usually detected by an indicator, such as a color change or a change in electrical conductivity.